 The Company believes that its product mix contributes to its strong liquidity position.
 A primary liquidity concern for the Company is the risk of early contract owner and policyholder withdrawals.
 The Company closely evaluates and manages this risk.
 A significant portion of the Company's life insurance, institutional and annuity products contain surrender charges for varying durations or fair value adjustments, reducing the risk that customers will seek withdrawals during the periods when surrender charges or fair value adjustments are in place.
 Surrender charges or fair value adjustments help the Company to better plan the maturities of its invested assets by reducing the risk that future outflows will exceed anticipated levels.
 In addition, the Company monitors ACG's liquidity requirements for future commitments to purchase aircraft.
-ACG meets its liquidity needs to fund future aircraft commitments by accessing the debt and capital markets through various channels, including the domestic U.S. bank loan market, the issuance of asset-backed debt instruments, the issuance of various corporate debt instruments and European Export Credit Agency ("European ECA") and U.S. Export-Import Bank ("Ex-Im Bank") guaranteed loans.
+ACG meets its liquidity needs to fund future aircraft commitments by accessing the debt and capital markets through various channels, including the domestic U.S. bank loan market, the issuance of asset-backed debt instruments, the issuance of various corporate debt instruments and European EXPort Credit Agency ("European ECA") and U.S. Export-Import Bank ("Ex-Im Bank") guaranteed loans.
 See the discussion below for more information about ACG's sources of liquidity.

-The following table describes Pacific Life's withdrawal characteristics of certain annuity actuarial reserves and deposit-type contracts, including GICs and funding agreements.
+The following table describes Pacific Life's withdrawal characteristics of certain annuity actuarial reserves and deposit-type contracts, including funding agreements.
 Amounts are derived from Pacific Life's statutory financial information at the dates noted.

-December 31, 2015 December 31, 2014
+December 31, 2016 Decembe r 31, 2015

-% of • % of
+% of % of

 Amount Total Amount Total

 (\$ in m illions)

 Subject to discretionary withdrawal:

-With fair value adjustment \$ 6,539 10% \$ 5,522 8%
+With fair value adjustment \$ 7,690 11% \$ 6,539 10%

 At book value less current surrender charge of

-5% or more 1,192 2% 794 1%
+5% or more 1,590 2% 1,192 2%

-At fair value 46,839 68% 50,268 72%
+At fair value 46,886 66% 46,839 68%

-Total with adjustment or at fair value 54,570 80% 56,584 81%
+Total with adjustment or at fair value 56,166 79% 54,570 80%

-At book value without adjustment 5,000 7% 5,282 8%
+At book value without adjustment 4,873 7% 5,000 7%

-Not subject to discretionary withdrawal 9,206 13% 7,876 11%
+Not subject to discretionary withdrawal 10,299 14% 9,206 13%

-Total (gross) 68,776 100% 69,742 100%
+Total (gross) 71,338 100% 68,776 100%

-Reinsurance ceded 170 6
+Reinsurance ceded 150 170

-Total (net) \$68,606 \$69,736
+Total (net) \$71,188 \$68,606

-As noted in the table above, as of December 31, 2015 and 2014, 7% and 8%, respectively, of these liabilities were subject to withdrawal at book value without adjustment.
-The other 93% and 92% of these liabilities were either subject to withdrawal with an adjustment or at fair value or were not subject to discretionary withdrawal.
+As noted in the table above, as of December 31, 2016 and 2015, 7% of these liabilities were subject to withdrawal at book value without adjustment.
+The other 93% of these liabilities were either subject to withdrawal with an adjustment or at fair value or were not subject to discretionary withdrawal.
 The products are designed in this manner to discourage early withdrawals and protect Pacific Life from liquidity risks.
 Pacific Life believes the structuring of liabilities in this manner provides it with a stable block of liabilities that reduces its exposure to unexpected cash withdrawals and demands and the adverse financial effects that could occur as a result.

-Pacific Life has \$150 million of surplus notes outstanding as of December 31, 2015 and 2014, at a fixed interest rate of 7.9%, maturing on December 30, 2023.
+Pacific Life has \$150 million of surplus notes outstanding as of December 31, 2016 and 2015, at a fixed interest rate of 7.9%, maturing on December 30, 2023.
 Interest is payable semiannually on June 30 and December 30.
 These surplus notes may not be redeemed at the option of Pacific Life or any holder of the surplus notes.
 The surplus notes are unsecured and subordinated to all present and future senior indebtedness and policy claims of Pacific Life.
 All future payments of interest and principal on these surplus notes can be made only with the prior approval of the NE DOI.